OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part1.md

 This one can take up to 30 minutes to take effect, so again we want to get it done right away.

  a.
-Return to the Microsoft 365 admin center; this time click "SharePoint" to go to the SharePoint admin center.
+Return to the Microsoft 365 admin center (Teams admin probably opened in a new browser tab, so it may already be open).
+This time click "SharePoint" to go to the SharePoint admin center.
+You'll have to log in again the first time.

  ![M365 admin](images/Part1-M365Admin3.png)